 - Anything required by law to be kept by others for information of government;

 - A license, certificate, permit, seal, title, letter of patent, or similar document issued by the government, by another state, or by the united states;

-- A standard proof of motor vehicle liability insurance form, a certificate of an insurance company, a document purporting to be such a form or certificate that is not issued by an insurer authorized to write motor vehicle liability insurance in this state, an electronic submission in a form described by Texas Transportation Code § 502.046(i), or evidence of financial responsibility;
+- A standard proof of motor vehicle liability insurance form, a certificate of an insurance company, a document purporting to be such a form or certificate that is not issued by an insurer authorized to write motor vehicle liability insurance in this state, electronic submission in a form described by Texas Transportation Code § 502.046(i), or evidence of financial responsibility;

 - An official ballot or another election record; or